densify-dev/Container-Optimization-Data-Forwarder/examples/CronJob/readme.md

 	You should see lines similar to the following, near the end of the log:

-	> 2020-09-17T12:00:38.266347376Z 	zipped file: data

-	> 2020-09-17T12:00:38.266386035Z 	uploading gke.zip; contents of 66 file(s)...
+	> {"level":"info","pkg":"default","time":1651699421230540,"caller":"src/densify.com/forwarderv2/files.go:88","goid":1,"message":"zipping gke_cluster.zip, contents: cluster - 21 files; container - 16 files; node - 17 files; node_group - 22 files; hpa - 4 files; rq - 7 files; crq - 0 files; total - 87 files"}

+	> {"level":"info","pkg":"default","file":"data/gke_cluster.zip","time":1651699421321196,"caller":"src/densify.com/forwarderv2/main.go:47","goid":1,"message":"file uploaded successfully"}

+	The exact number of files - under each subfolder and total - depends on the Data Forwarder `include_list` configuration, kube-state-metrics configuration and what is defined/running in the Kubernetes cluster we collect data for.
+If we use the default `include_list` configuration (empty value means collect all), we should see non-zero number of files at least for cluster, container, node and hpa.
+The other are cluster-specific.
-	If the content has 7 files, then you probably have issues with sending container data to Densify and need to review the rest of the log and contact Densify support.
-If the content has more than 7 files (usually between 20-70 files), then you can move on to the next step.
+	If the numbers are lower than expected, you probably have issues with sending container data to Densify and need to review the rest of the log and contact Densify support.
+Otherwise, you can move on to the next step.

 	Once the collected container data is sent to Densify, the pod ends.